12 Fascinating Birds With Red Beaks

 Interestingly, during the breeding season, the red beaks of the White Ibises turn a darker shade.

-These birds often form large colonies and nest in trees, bushes, or ground.
+These birds often form large colonies and nest in trees, bushes, or the ground.
 They are known for their distinctive honking calls, often heard in wetland areas.

 The White Ibis is a famous bird to observe and photograph, making it a common sight among bird enthusiasts.